Australia will fund lethal weapons for Ukraine says PM Morrison

 "Don't do it," he said.

-Australia will commit over $25million in humanitarian support to international organisations assisting Ukrainians with shelter, food, medical care, water and education, he said.
+Australia will commit A$35 million in humanitarian support to international organisations assisting Ukrainians with shelter, food, medical care, water and education, he said.